Paintersrp/orco/README.md

 These commands currently validate the stack definition, construct the dependency DAG, and display planning information while the execution engine is developed.
 Future work will add real runtimes, health gating, and supervisors on top of this foundation.

+The `examples/canary-stack.yaml` manifest demonstrates configuring a canary update strategy with optional automatic promotion.

 ## Problem statement

 Traditional tooling such as `docker-compose` is optimized for "bring up these services" but leaves orchestration concerns to operators.
 This leads to awkward limitations: